Board Certified Tax Attorney vs. “Lawyer Specializing in Tax” Marketing

 For example, a person can literally work for the IRS in the role of an IRS Tax Law Specialist and it is only just an entry-level position that does not require any tax law background or even a law degree.
 See here.

-Anyone can represent that they specialize in tax, but some firms will stay that they specialize in International Tax and yet according to their website, they handle 20 other different types of tax and even non-tax related matters.
-They purchase multiple domain names with specific “keyword-friendly” names in order to try give the appearance that they “specialize” or are a “specialist.”
+Anyone can represent that they specialize in IRS Voluntary/Offshore Disclosure, but some firms will say that they specialize in this area of law, and yet according to their website, they handle 10-20 other different types of tax and even non-tax related matters.
+They purchase multiple domain names with specific “keyword-friendly” domain-names in order to try give the appearance that they “specialize” or are a “specialist.”

 Please see the ABA (American Bar Association) rules for more information.
 See here.